Sinan Bolat: 2009–10 season

 Prior to the start of the 2009–10 season, Bolat helped his side to a 2–0 win in the 2009 Belgian Supercup final against Genk on 27 July 2009.
 In Liège's final UEFA Champions League group stage match, against AZ on 9 December, Bolat pushed upfield when a free-kick was awarded in the 95th minute, and he scored a headed goal to tie the match at 1–1.
 The draw clinched third place in the group for Liège and gave them a place in the UEFA Europa League at the expense of AZ.
-This enabled Bolat to earn his place in history as the only goalkeeper ever to score a goal in open-play in the UEFA Champions League.
+This enabled Bolat to earn his place in history as the first goalkeeper ever to score a goal in open-play in the UEFA Champions League.

 Porto

-Bolat joined Portuguese Primeira Liga club Porto on 30 of July 2013 on a free transfer.
-It was later confirmed he had signed a five-year contract.
+Bolat joined Portuguese Primeira Liga club Porto on 30 July 2013 on a free transfer, signing a five-year contract.

+Kayserispor

+On 24 January 2014, Bolat joined Turkish side Kayserispor on loan, for the remainder of the 2013–14 season.

+Galatasaray

+On 22 July 2014, Bolat joined Süper Lig club Galatasaray on a one-year loan.

 Club Brugge

-Bolat joined Club Brugge on loan from Porto for the 2015–16 season after Brugge starting goalkeeper Mathew Ryan left the side to join Valencia.
+On 23 July 2015, Bolat joined Club Brugge on loan from Porto for the 2015–16 season, after Brugge starting goalkeeper Mathew Ryan left the side to join Valencia.

+Nacional

+Bolat joined Primeira Liga side Nacional on 31 August 2016, on a one-year loan.

+Arouca

+On 31 January 2017, Bolat left Nacional and joined Arouca on loan until the end of season, after only playing one game for Nacional.

+Royal Antwerp

+On 17 July 2017, Bolat returned to Belgium, joining Royal Antwerp on a three-year contract.

+Gent

+On 27 August 2020, Bolat joined rival Gent on a free transfer, signing a two-year contract.

+Westerlo

+On 2 June 2022, Westerlo announced the signing of Bolat, on a four-year contract.
+On 5 February 2025, Bolat was loaned to Kasımpaşa until the end of the 2024–25 season.